zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

     ![](media/dialog_create-skill.png)

-1. For **Display Name** enter `Pizza King`.
-If you are working in an environment where others may also be creating the same tutorial, prefix `Pizza King` with your unique initials.
+1. For **Display Name** enter `Mama Maggy`.
+If you are working in an environment where others may also be creating the same tutorial, prefix `Mama Maggy` with your unique initials.

 1. For **Version**, enter `1.0`

 1. Optionally, fill in a one-sentence description, e.g. `Skill` for ordering from Pizza King

-1. Click **Create**.The designer will then open on the **Intents** page.
-Here’s where we’ll begin to express the use case (that is, the PizzaKing-customer activity flow) in terms of the concepts that support Natural Language Processing (NLP): intents and entities.
+2. Click **Create**.The designer will then open on the **Intents** page.
+Here’s where we’ll begin to express the use case in terms of the concepts that support Natural Language Processing (NLP): intents and entities.